Hear Dataminr and NYC officials talk about using social media in emergency situations

 The company’s social media alerting services have brought it nearly $200 million in venture capital financing from big name investors like Venrock, Nicolas Berggruen, the founder of the Berggruen Institute on Governance, and financial giants like Goldman Sachs.

-There’s lots to discuss and we’ll be digging in to all of the ways Dataminr and the city balance the demands of safety and security with privacy and access (an issue that has caused some friction with civil liberties groups).
+There’s lots to discuss and we’ll be digging into all of the ways Dataminr and the city balance the demands of safety and security with privacy and access (an issue that has caused some friction with civil liberties groups).

 It’s a conversation y’all don’t want to miss.